Bucket-list activities like the Sydney Harbor bridge climb don't need to break the bank. Alberto Mazza/500px

 8. Add a DIY walking tour to your plans

-Going on at least one fully guided tour will hopefully fall within your budget.
-We highly recommend local tours, particularly an Aboriginal cultural tour, where you will learn about the Gadigal people and more about Sydney.
+If you can fit at least one fully guided tour into your travel budget, we highly recommend local tours, particularly an Aboriginal cultural tour, where you will learn about the Gadigal people and more about Sydney.

-Beyond that, if you’re still itching to see more, there are many self-guided walking tours to look up that will help you explore Sydney’s history, “wild side” and eclectic architecture.
-Check out the City of Sydney walks app for more.
+After that, if you’re still itching to see more, there are many self-guided walking tours to look up that will help you explore Sydney’s history, “wild side” and eclectic architecture.
+Check out the City of Sydney culture walks app for more than 400 walking tours.

 9. Find cheaper places for sunset-view beers and cocktails

 Is that iconic drink with incredible Sydney views one of your must-do Sydney experiences?
-If you can’t afford the minimum bar spend at the ultra-luxury Crown Towers rooftop bar CIRQ, don’t fret (although if we could, we would).
+If the minimum bar spend at the ultra-luxury Crown Towers rooftop bar CIRQ feels just out of budget, don’t fret (although if we could, we would).
 You have options.
-Order a glass of wine at O Lounge Bar atop Sydney Tower (walk-ins allowed), or down the signature “36 Levels Above” cocktail from Blu Bar at the Shangri La Hotel in The Rocks while watching the sunset to the west of Sydney Harbour Bridge.
+Order a glass of wine at O Lounge Bar atop Sydney Tower (walk-ins allowed), or down a signature cocktail from Blu Bar at the Shangri La Hotel in The Rocks while watching the sunset to the west of Sydney Harbour Bridge.

 If you want views but don’t want to get out of your shorts and sandals, head to Harbour View Hotel in The Rocks.
 Perched right next to the Sydney Harbour Bridge, you can sip an ice-cold beer on the rooftop of this 1920s pub while spotting ferries slinking under the bridge.